clayrisser/crypto-review/README.md

 #### Cons

-- does not support sharding or sidechains
+- lack of support for sharding and sidechains
 - smart assets are not flexible because it does not support smart contracts
 - cannot build dApps because it does not support smart contracts
 - community interest has decreased